humiaozuzu/black-dnsync/README.md

 ## Supported DNS Service provider

-- Aliyun Intl
+- Aliyun DNS Intl
-- Dnspod
+- DNSPod
-- Dnsimple
+- DNSimple

 ## How to use